 - Thoroughly rinse off all the soap and then gently pat the area dry.

 - Pull your foreskin back over the tip of your penis.

 - Repeat this daily until the smegma disappears.

 It’s important to avoid scraping the smegma with sharp devices or cotton swabs.
 That can cause additional irritation.

 If the smegma isn’t improving after a week of proper cleaning, or if it’s getting worse, see your doctor.

 Hygiene in uncircumcised babies and children

 Once retraction occurs, occasionally cleaning under the foreskin can help reduce smegma.
-After puberty, your son will need to add cleaning under the foreskin to his normal hygiene routine.
-Teaching your son how to do this will help him develop good personal hygiene habits and reduce his risk for smegma accumulation.
-The steps for cleaning an uncircumcised child are the same as the steps for adults.
+After puberty, your child will need to add cleaning under the foreskin to his normal hygiene routine.

 - If your son is older, have him gently pull his foreskin away from the end of the penis toward the shaft.
 If your son is too young to do this himself, you can help him to do this.